Geneva Airport to Chamonix Transfer

 Can I stop for groceries on the way to Chamonix?

 Absolutely.
 Many clients request supermarket stops to stock up before reaching Chamonix, where prices are higher than valley towns.
 The best stop is Carrefour or Intermarché in Sallanches (15 minutes before Chamonix), which offers excellent selection at reasonable prices.
 Passy also has supermarkets if you prefer an earlier stop.
 Brief stops of 15-20 minutes are included at no extra charge.
 Mention your preference when booking so we can coordinate with your driver.
-Shopping in valley towns saves 20-30% compared to Chamonix supermarkets, making it worthwhile even with ski equipment in the vehicle.
+Shopping in valley towns saves 20-30% compared to Chamonix supermarkets.

 Book Your Geneva to Chamonix Transfer